-Costell & Cornelius has a team of outstanding and experienced bankruptcy, insolvency, workout and debtor/creditor rights attorneys.
+Costell & Adelson has a team of outstanding and experienced bankruptcy, insolvency, workout and debtor/creditor rights attorneys.
 The Firm has significant experience in the representation of debtors, committees, creditors and trustees in bankruptcy.
 The Firm offers full service bankruptcy/workout representation guiding its clients not only through the complexities of Chapter 11 reorganization proceedings; but, also, through the critical and rocky shoals of Chapter 7 business, personal and consumer bankruptcy proceedings and Chapter 13 wage earner proceedings.
 The Firm offers lenders, investors and borrowers a wide range of services relating to distressed and problem loans and credit problems, involving pre- and post-bankruptcy workouts and forbearance agreements; reviewing, analyzing and restructuring loan documents; and planning/evaluating available legal strategies and remedies involving creditor and debtor rights.

 The Firm has represented institutional clients, non-profit organizations, entrepreneurs, corporations, small businesses, partnerships, large real estate developers, owners, investors, real investment estate trusts and lenders, and mid-sized companies involved in a variety of businesses, as well as individuals.